techworkersco/twc-site-nl/content/resources/long-term-illness/index.en.md

 Reintegration involves going back to formal, paid work in some form or other, and in some capacity or other---whether that's in your current role, a different role, at your current company or a different one.

-Your reintegration strategy should be part of the plan to action [LINK].
+Your reintegration strategy should be part of the [plan to action](#terminology).
 You're considered as having successfully reintegrated when you:

 1. Are working your agreed contracted hours
 2. Are performing your regular duties, or agreed adjusted duties